NCAR/NA-CORDEX-CMIP6/visualization/README_time_series.md

 - *util.py*
    - utility functions
    - reading and parsing the YAML config file
+   - resampling data
+   - converting temperature units in the data
+   - slicing data

 - *plot.py*
    - creates the three time-series plots based on settings in the YAML config file